percona/everest-doc/docs/install/installtoK8.md

 !!! note alert alert-primary "Warning"
-    This feature is currently in a technical preview stage, and we recommend using it solely for testing purposes!
-This is because it exposes Everest to the world without any user authentication.
+    This feature is currently in a technical preview stage, and we recommend using it only for testing purposes!
-    For a more secure and recommended installation process, make sure to install Everest using the Docker Compose procedure, either using the [QuickInstall script](../install/quick-install) or the [manual installation procedure](../install/installUsingDocker).
+    For production environments, we recommend installing Everest using the Docker Compose procedure, either using the [QuickInstall script](../install/quick-install) or the [manual installation procedure](../install/installUsingDocker).

 ## Prerequisites

-!!! note alert alert-primary "Important"
     Before starting the installation procedure, keep in mind that Everest will search for the kubeconfig file in the `~/.kube/config` path.
 If your file is located elsewhere, use the export commannd below to set the `KUBECONFIG` environment variable before running the commands in the **Installation** section.

         ```sh